raspberrypilearning/beating-heart/en/step_5.md

 **Debug:**

 You have a syntax error:
-+ Check that you code matches the example above
++ Check that your code matches the example above

 The potentiometer stopped working:
 + Check that your jumper wires are still securely attached